Professor of Sociology

 For appointments please contact: Adele.Battistini@eui.eu

-Donatella Della Porta is Professor of Political science at the Istituto Italiano di Scienze Umane (on leave of absence) and professor of Sociology in the Department of Political and Social Sciences at the European University Institute.
+Donatella Della Porta is professor of Sociology in the Department of Political and Social Sciences at the European University Institute, where she directs the centre on Social Movement Studies (Cosmos) and professor of Political science at the Istituto Italiano di Scienze Umane (on leave of absence).
 She has directed the Demos project, devoted to the analysis of conceptions and practices of democracy in social movements in six European countries.
-She is now starting a major ERC project Mobilizing for Democracy, on civil society participation in democratization processes in Europe, the Middle East, Asia and Latin America.
+She is now working ata major ERC project Mobilizing for Democracy, on civil society participation in democratization processes in Europe, the Middle East, Asia and Latin America.
 She is co-editor of the European Political Science Reviews (ECPR-Cambridge University Press.
 In 2011, she was the recipient of the Mattei Dogan Prize for distinguished achievements in the field of political sociology.
 Her main fields of research are social movements, the policing of public order, participatory democracy and political corruption.
-Among her very recent publications are: Mobilizing on the Extreme Right (with M. Caiani and C. Wagemann), Oxford University Press, 2012; Meeting Democracy (ed.
+Among her very recent publications are: Can Democracy be Saved?, Polity, 2013; Clandestine Political Violence, Cambridge 2'13; the Blackwell Enciclopaedia on Political and Social Movements (with D. Snow, Bert Klandermans, and Doug McAdam), Mobilizing on the Extreme Right (with M. Caiani and C. Wagemann), Oxford University Press, 2012; Meeting Democracy (ed.
 With D. Rucht), Cambridge University Press, 2012; The Hidden Order of Corruption (with A. Vannucci), Ashgate 2012; Los movimientos sociales (with M. Diani), Madrid, CIS, 2011; Democrazie, Il Mulino, 2011; L’intervista qualitativa, Laterza 2011; (with M. Caiani), Social Movements and Europeanization, Oxford University Press, 2009; (ed.)
 Another Europe, Routledge, 2009; (ed.)
 Democracy in Social Movements, Palgrave, 2009; Approaches and Methodologies in the Social Sciences (with M. Keating), Cambridge University Press; (with Gianni Piazza), Voices from the Valley; Voices from the Streat Berghan, 2008; The Global Justice Movement, Paradigm, 2007; (with M. Andretta, L. Mosca and H. Reiter), Globalization from Below, The University of Minnesota Press; (with A. Peterson and H. Reiter), The policing transnational protest, Ashgate 2006; (with M. Diani), Social Movements: an introduction, 2nd edition, Blackwell, 2006; (with S. Tarrow), Transnational Protest and Global Activism, Rowman and Littlefield, 2005.

 Social movements, political violence, terrorism, corruption, police and policies of public order.
 On these issues she has conducted investigations in Italy, France, Germany and Spain.